zowe/docs-site/docs/user-guide/address-network-requirements.md

 Zowe's servers by default use the TCP IP address `0.0.0.0` which assigns the servers to be available on all network interfaces available to the jobs.

 If this default is not desired, it is recommended to use [TCPIP port assignment statements](https://www.ibm.com/docs/en/zos/2.4.0?topic=assignments-profiletcpip-port) to restrict the IP & ports of each server by their jobnames.
-The jobnames of each Zowe component is derived from the property `zowe.job.prefix` + <component-suffix> as shown in the table prior.
+The jobnames of each Zowe component is derived from the property `zowe.job.prefix` and `<component-suffix>` as shown in the table prior.

 When `zowe.job.prefix` is "ZWE1", An example of port reservations with a fixed IP of "10.11.12.13" could be: